AskTinNguyen/AtherAgent/docs/proposals/Tasks/Proposal_Tasks_Management_implementation.md

 ### Interval-Based Execution

-*   For simpler recurring tasks, users can set interval schedules (e.g. “run every 15 minutes” or “every 6 hours”).
+*   For simpler recurring tasks, users can set interval schedules (e.g. "run every 15 minutes" or "every 6 hours").
 *   Interval schedules trigger tasks after a fixed duration repeatedly, without regard to specific clock times.
 *   Useful for high-frequency tasks or those that simply need a regular cadence.
 *   Internally, the scheduler will calculate the next run by adding the interval to the last run time.